Affected by the storm? Send your photos to CNN iReport, but please stay safe

-One city farther south breathed a sigh of relief on Sunday.
+One city farther south breathed a sigh of relief Sunday.

 In Tacloban, the streets were empty because residents had already evacuated.
-Last year, super typhoon Haiyan devastated Tacloban, killing more than 6,000 people and making around 200,000 people homeless.
+Last year, Super Typhoon Haiyan devastated Tacloban, killing more than 6,000 people and leaving 200,000 people homeless.

-Mayor Alfred Romualdez told CNN the city is without power but he's seen only minor damage with broken windows and trees down.
+Mayor Alfred Romualdez told CNN the city is without power, but he’s seen only minor damage such as broken windows and downed trees.
 Many roads were flooded, but not impassable.